huan/paper-morpho-vector-presentation/paper/text.md

 ---
 title: A Review of Word Embedding in Morphonology
-subtitle: With pandoc and a very long bash command
 author:
 - Huan LI (李卓桓) huan@bupt.edu.cn
 institute:
 - Department of Computer Science and Technology
 - Beijing University of Post and Telecom
 abstract: |
-  The text meaning is important for AI, Word Embedding is the basic tool today for text meaning, so the Word Embedding is very important.
+  The text meaning is essential for AI; Word Embedding is the primary tool today for text meaning, so the Word Embedding is very important.
 However, most of the Word Embedding is based on words, like Word2Vec, GLOVE.
 From the view of Computational Linguistics, words are ruled by syntax, and they are formed by the basic unit of the language: morpheme.
-Morpheme is the smallest meaningful morphological unit of a language that cannot be further divided or analyzed.
-In other words, morpheme can be describe as the minimal units of meaning.
-In this paper, we believe that the morpheme could help AI understand the text meaing better, and reviewed some Word Embedding technology with Morphonology, which incorporating morphological information into Word Embedding.
+A morpheme is the smallest meaningful morphological unit of a language that cannot be further divided or analyzed.
+In other words, morpheme can be described as the minimal units of meaning.
+In this paper, we believe that the morpheme could help AI understand the text meaning better, and reviewed some Word Embedding technology with Morphonology, which incorporating morphological information into Word Embedding.

 date: Sep 30, 2018
 ---

 ## 1 Introduction

 Morphology is a study of words.
-It basically deals with word formation, examines the relationship between words, and analyzes their constituent elements.
+It mainly deals with word formation, examines the relationship between words, and analyzes their constituent elements.

-Morpheme is the smallest unit of a word, which has a meaning, lexical or grammatical, and cannot be divided into smaller units.
+A morpheme is the smallest unit of a word, which has a meaning, lexical or grammatical, and cannot be divided into smaller units.
 For instance, the word "unpredictable" consists of 3 morphemes -- un + predict + able.
 Un is a prefix, which means "not" and is used in this example to negate the adjective "predictable."
 The suffix able is used to form adjectives and is usually placed at the end of a verb (useable, loveable, deniable, etc.).

 In this paper, we will talk about the Word Embedding in Morphonology.